 David’s first business license was issued in 1978, in the name of Dave’s Clock Repair.
-His shop, which he and Jane opened in 1982, is still active in Manchester, MO.
-The first name was International Clock and Watch Repair which was later changed to A. American & International Clock and Watch Repair L.L.C.
+His shop, which he and Jane opened in 1982, is still active in Manchester and St. Louis, MO.
+The first name was International Clock and Watch Repair which was later changed to American & International Clock and Watch Repair.

-His insistence to do the job correctly lead him to bypass the sloppy ways of lesser repairmen and only implement the best for his customers.
-Joining the National Association of Clock and Watch Collectors Inc, in Columbia, PA (NAWCC) in 1978 he enjoyed an old world exposure to clocks, watches, equipment, books, workshops, and very importantly a social structure that would last a lifetime.
-With mentors of impeccable values in repairs and a lifetime of artistic talents and skills, he has benefited from understanding that related specialists would consistently maintain the highest quality of restoration for all of his customers needs.
+His insistence to do the job correctly led him to bypass the sloppy ways of lesser repairmen and only implement the best for his customers.
+Joining the National Association of Clock and Watch Collectors Inc, in Columbia, PA (NAWCC) in 1978 he enjoyed an old-world exposure to clocks, watches, equipment, books, workshops, and very importantly a social structure that would last a lifetime.
+With mentors of impeccable values in repairs and a lifetime of artistic talents and skills, he has benefited from understanding that related specialists would consistently maintain the highest quality of clock restoration for all of his customers’ needs.
 The NAWCC has been a lifelong benefit to our customers as well as to us.
 Providing through us a network of Professionals serving Professionals in specialty services to help us make those very difficult and rare restorations an achievable goal in most cases.
+Contact us to learn more!

 David had channeled his youthful years learning to become a good auto mechanic.
 In those days we rebuilt most everything, it wasn’t a matter of just replacing units.
 We had to be able to diagnose and repair or rebuild most of which we were confronted.
 His auto service career culminated at Automobile Association of America (AAA) in San Fransisco, CA as a Diagnostician Tech.
 He has always been intrigued with mechanical things; how they worked, how they were constructed, and moreover how to diagnose, dismantle, and successfully repair whatever he was confronted with.